 How to use the trainer:

 - Remove the pelvic floor trainer from the packaging and insert the supplied batteries.

-- Connect the wiring that connects the remote control to the probe.
+- Connect the remote control to the probe.

 - Insert the probe into your vagina.

 - Turn on the pelvic floor trainer and select the program and slowly increase the strength, but not to the point that it feels uncomfortable.